Flowpack/Flowpack.NodeTemplates/README.md

 ## EEL context variables

-There are several variables available in the EEL context that allow for accessing node data, for example:
+There are several variables available in the EEL context that allow for accessing node data, for example.

 | Variable name  | Description                                                                               | Availability            |
 |----------------|-------------------------------------------------------------------------------------------|-------------------------|